-Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation, Common Problems
+Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation & Common Problems

-Swiss Cheese Plant (Monstera deliciosa) thrives in medium to bright indirect light, warm and humid conditions and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing period.
+Monstera deliciosa (Swiss Cheese Plant) thrives in medium to bright indirect light, warm and humid conditions, and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing period.

+Monstera deliciosa is one of the popular Monstera varieties with large, deeply perforated leaves which are a sight to behold in any space.
 The leaves in a young plant are smaller and entire with no lobes or holes but soon produce lobed and fenestrate leaves as they grow.

 Swiss Cheese Plant is among the bold statement plants for occupying large empty spaces.
 To produce an upright plant, provide a moss stick to support it and also push the aerial roots into the soil.